Setsuko Migishi, Shitsunai [Interior], 1941, oil on canvas, 162.1 × 130.3 cm, Yokosuka Museum of Art

 A research committee composed of specialists in contemporary art, photography, nihonga (Japanese painting), yôga (Western-style painting), and women artists accompanies the project aiming to represent the diversity of the Japanese artistic scene through the lens of gender.
 Contributing to the programme’s content, the committee helps identify artists to be added to AWARE’s website and authors to provide research articles.

-Director of the Mori Museum of Art, Tokyo
+Director of the Mori Art Museum, Tokyo

 Researcher at the Museum of Modern Art of Tokyo